obsidiansystems/obelisk/lib/route/docs/introduction.md

     • In the first argument of ‘(.)’, namely ‘pathOnlyEncoder’
 ```

-Where you can see that it expected something of type `b0 -> c0` whereas we're wanting to compose
+You can see that it expected something of type `b0 -> c0` whereas we're wanting to compose
 `Encoder`s, although we can treat `Encoder` as pure functions, the types are distinct.

 ----